A SAFETY CULTURE THAT SAVED LIVES

 Workplace safety is a non-negotiable, no matter which industry you’re in.
-When it is the backbone of your business, however, it becomes an existential priority far beyond rules and tick boxes.
+But when it is the backbone of your business, it becomes an existential priority far beyond rules and tick boxes.

 THE PERFORMANCE CHALLENGE

-TPA was engaged by Meridian at a time when the stakes were high.
-Peak season was approaching, and thousands of employees were counting on a safer workplace.
+Meridian, a leading pan-African agri-business with operations across Malawi, Mozambique, Zambia and Zimbabwe, engaged TPA at a time when the stakes were especially high: Peak season was approaching, and thousands of employees working in high-risk environments were counting on a safer workplace.

 THE ASK